ibowditch/userdocs/_sources/server.md.txt

 The Season (top right, above) is normally the current season, but records for previous years can be viewed by selecting an earlier season if historical data is available.

-The numbers in the table can represent either Hours - the total time contributed by the member, or Events - the number of activities attended, and can switched with the control in the top right of the page.
+The numbers in the table can represent either **Hours** - the total time contributed by the member, or **Events** - the number of activities attended, and these can be switched using the control in the top right of the page.

 #### Sorting